dajinstory/glow-pytorch/README.md

 > git clone https://github.com/dajinstory/glow-pytorch.git <br/>
 > cd glow-pytorch <br/>
-> pip install requirements.txt <br/>
+> pip install -r requirements.txt <br/>

 ## Usage

 ### Preparing Dataset, Configs

 For training, you need to prepare Dataset and meta file.
-Meta file for ImageNet and Celeba dataset are in data/{DATASET_NAME}/train_meta.csv.
+Meta file for ImageNet and CelebA dataset are in data/{DATASET_NAME}/train_meta.csv.
 It only contains the file name of dataset.

 Also you should edit config files.
 There are "*_path" named keys.
 Those keys contains root path of dataset, path of meta file and path to save log and checkpoint files.